Skip to content

 Common Questions About Coffee and Fasting

 Does decaf coffee break a fast?
-No. Decaf coffee has the same negligible calorie content as regular coffee.
-The same rules apply.
+No. Decaffeinated coffee has the same negligible calorie content as regular coffee.
+The same rules apply: black decaf is fine, decaf with milk or sugar is not.

 Putting It Together